ericoppermann/Extreme-Value-Theory-Estimator/README.md

 This repository contains data and code that is used to calculate estimators of the Extreme Value Theory.

-The current focus is on the following three estimators:
+The current focus is on the following estimators:

 - Hill Estimator
+- Negative Hill Estimator
 - Pickands Estimator
 - Moment Estimator